MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 <!-- ====================================================================== -->
 ## Sample code for Get Started guides

 The WebView2 Get Started guides use starter code for Win32, Windows Presentation Foundation (WPF), WinForms, and WinUI.
+These are not comprehensive-API examples, but only demonstrate a few API items.

 | Platform | Article | Code |
 |---|---|---|